Table of Contents[Hide][Show]

-Wiring: Electrical wiring became standard in houses around 1920, and the knob-and-tube technology in vogue then is a major electrical wiring for safety.need now.
+Electrical wiring became standard in houses around 1920, and the knob-and-tube technology in vogue then is a major home repair need now.
 This type of wiring was strung alongside wooden framing on ceramic knobs and run through lumber via ceramic tubes.
-If any remains in your old house, plan on all-new
+If any remains in your old house, plan on all-new electrical wiring for safety.

-Insulation: If you’re lucky enough to even have insulation in the walls and attic of your old home, it’s probably just an inch or two deep. blown-in insulation throughout the house can make all the difference in comfort and energy efficiency.a pro to add
+If you’re lucky enough to even have insulation in the walls and attic of your old home, it’s probably just an inch or two deep.
+Hiring a pro to add blown-in insulation throughout the house can make all the difference in comfort and energy efficiency.

 Common Home Repairs for Homes Built From 1940 to 1960

 In midcentury homes, steel and aluminum windows were the high-tech replacements for old iron-weighted wood models.
 However, they’re now just as problematic as their predecessors, with their tendencies to rust and let in drafts.
 Look for contemporary, energy-efficient replacement windows, which come in designs to match home styles from all eras.